How to Train Your Dragon: The Hidden World: Spin-offs

 A short film titled How to Train Your Dragon: Homecoming was released on December 3, 2019.
 Set before the epilogue of The Hidden World, it depicts Hiccup and Astrid teaching their children about the friendship between humans and dragons in order to protect their legacy.

 An animated television series, titled Dreamworks Dragons: The Nine Realms, premiered in October 2021, and ran for eight seasons, concluding in December 2023.
-Set 1,300 years after The Hidden World, Hiccup and Astrid's descendant Tom Kullerson explores the realms with his friends and his dragon named Thunder, who is a descendant of Toothless and the Light Fury.
+Set 1,300 years after The Hidden World, it depicts the adventures of Tom Kullerson, Hiccup and Astrid's descendant, along with his friends and his dragon Thunder, who is a descendant of Toothless and the Light Fury.